🚛 We ship to all EU/EEA countries

 About Læsø Salt

-Læsø Saltsyderi saw the light of day in 1991 as a historic workshop for unemployed young people from Læsø Production School.
+Læsø Saltsyderi was founded in 1991 as a historical workshop for unemployed young people from Læsø Production School.

-The background was a number of archeological excavations on Læsø, where remains of medieval salt-soaked huts had been found.
-In 2004, the production school was closed down, making it redundant.
-At that time, Læsø Saltsyderi could support itself financially and you could then offer permanent jobs.
+The background was a series of archaeological excavations on the island of Læsø, where remains of medieval saltwater huts had been found.
+In 2004, the production school was closed down as it had made itself redundant.
+At that time, Læsø Saltsyderi was financially self-sustaining and could offer permanent jobs.

-Læsø Salt has since 2005 been a public limited company owned by the Læsø Foundation.
-The shares are not transferable and the Læsø Foundation was established as a business fund to - as a parent company - operate Læsø Salt A / S and Læsø Kur ApS.
-The mayor of Læsø is at all times chairman of the Læsø Foundation.
+Since 2005, Læsø Salt has been a limited company owned by Læsø Fonden.
+The shares are not negotiable and Læsø Fonden was established as a commercial foundation to – as the parent company – operate Læsø Salt A/S and Læsø Kur ApS.
+The mayor of Læsø is chairman of Læsø Fonden at all times.

-“To make me say that Læsø Salt is the world's best salt, you probably will not get that.
-But there is no doubt that Læsø Salt is world-class! ”
+“To get me to say that Læsø Salt is the world’s best salt, you probably won’t get that.
+But there is no doubt that Læsø Salt is world class!”

 Poul Christensen, initiator of Læsø Salt